Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 }
 ```

-#### Controller wants the device to send a debug frame
+#### Controller wants the device to perform a script
-Controller sends this command upon request from the administrator who is trying to troubleshoot issues in the AP.
+Controller sends this command to run a predefined script.
+Extreme care must be taken.
 ```
 {    "jsonrpc" : "2.0" ,
-     "method" : "debug" ,
+     "method" : "script" ,
      "params" : {
-        "serial" : <serial number>
+        "serial" : <serial number>,
+	"type" : <one of "uci", "shell", "ucode">,
+	"content" : <text blob containing the script>, "timeout" : <max timeout in seconds, default is 30>
      },
      "id" : <some number>
 }